philhawksworth/fspe/ReadMe.md

 - add support for linked data in content model
 - add support of rendering markdown
+- add a simple data flow diagram to the readme
 - create content cache API to make it easier to build sites with different data models
 - document the development approach
 - build image asset pipeline